uhellstr/oracle.rest-json/README.md

 Requirements:

+* Linux environment supported like Centos7.
+The demo is not tested or has any scripts for Windows.
 * Oracle 11g or higher.
-(For a non licensed environment recommend to use Oracle 18c Express Edition or higher)
+(For a non licensed environment I strongly recommend to use Oracle 18c Express Edition or higher)
 * Java 8 or higher where you install Oracle Rest Data Services.
 * Oracle Application Express version 5 or higher
 * Latest version of Oracle Rest Data services (ORDS)